-You’re going to love this: one way to get a slimmer figure is by simply standing still.
+The isometric workout: a smart exercise hack you’re going to love.
+One way to get a slimmer figure?
+By simply standing still.
 It’s a strength-training style called isometrics, and it’s a great way to sculpt and tone your body.

 Plank With Glute Squeeze

 Lie facedown on the floor, prop yourself up on your forearms and flex your toes.
 Your body should form a straight line from head to heels.
 Contract your abs and glutes – tightly.
 Hold.

 Quick Tip: Brace your core (imagine someone is about to punch you in the belly) throughout the move.

 Hold a 1- to 2.5kg dumbbell in each hand and stand with your feet shoulder-width apart, arms hanging straight down at your sides, palms facing in.
 Slowly raise your arms until they are in line with your shoulders.
 Hold.

 Start in a push-up position, then shift your weight onto your right hand and rotate your chest to the left as you raise your left arm towards the ceiling, feet stacked together.
 Hold, then return to start and repeat on the other side.
 That’s one rep.

 Quick Tip: Make a T: keep your body in a straight line and both arms in line with your shoulders.